jessicawyz/tp/docs/DeveloperGuide.md

 1. A specific command with the `-resetpayments` flag and the student's `uniqueId` is issued by the user.
 2. The system locates the student's record and resets the payment information, clearing any completed payments or dues.
-3. A success message is sent to the user, confirming the reset.
+3. A success message is sent to the user, confirming the reset. <br>
    <puml src="diagrams/ResetPaymentsActivityDiagram.puml" alt="ResetPaymentsActivityDiagram" />

 ## Conclusion